Azzuarezh/peentar/README.md

 ## Running in Build

 you can run the project with minified option.
-For environments using [Node](https://nodejs.org/), the easiest way to handle this would be to install [serve](https://github.com/zeit/serve) and let it handle the rest:
+For environments using [Node](https://nodejs.org/), the easiest way to handle this would be to install [serve](https://github.com/zeit/serve) and let it handle the rest.
+I assumed that you are in Root directory:

 ```sh
 npm install -g serve